mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RoQ is designed for use with point-to-point connections, because QUIC itself is not defined for multicast operation.
-The scope of this document is limited to unicast RTP/RTCP, even though nothing would or should prevent its use in multicast setups once QUIC supports multicast.
+The scope of this document is limited to unicast RTP, even though nothing would or should prevent its use in multicast setups once QUIC supports multicast.

 RoQ does not define congestion control and rate adaptation algorithms